Saudi Arabia cuts May oil prices to Asia — Reuters

 LONDON, April 7. /TASS/.
 Saudi Arabia has slashed its prices for Asian buyers to a four-year low prior to an increase in OPEC+ supplies, Reuters reported.

-State oil company Saudi Aramco cut the May official selling price (OSP) for flagship Arab Light crude by $2.30 to $1.20 a barrel, the agency said.
-The drop marks the biggest decline in prices for Saudi oil in more than two years, according to the report.
+State oil company Saudi Aramco cut the May official selling price (OSP) for flagship Arab Light crude by $2.30 to $1.20 a barrel above the average of Oman and Dubai prices, the agency said citing a pricing document from the producer.
+The drop marks the biggest decline in prices for Saudi oil in more than two years, Reuters noted.